Skip to main content

 Is a flamenco show in Córdoba worth the money?

 Yes, at the Judería tablaos specifically.
-The vaulted 16th-century rooms provide natural acoustics that amplify heel strikes and guitar in a way that no purpose-built venue can replicate — the intimacy (usually 20–40 spectators) creates a genuinely different experience from tourist shows in larger theatres.
-Shows start at 8:30pm, cost from €18 with a drink, and last 60–70 minutes.
+The vaulted 16th-century rooms provide natural acoustics that amplify heel strikes and guitar in a way that no purpose-built venue can replicate.
+The intimacy of 20 to 40 spectators creates a genuinely different experience from tourist shows in larger theatres.
+Shows start at 8:30pm, cost from €18 with a drink, and last 60 to 70 minutes.

 How long does a trip to Medina Azahara take from Córdoba?

-Allow half a day — 3 to 4 hours total including transport.
+Allow half a day, 3 to 4 hours total, including transport.
 The tourist bus from Paseo de la Victoria takes 20 minutes each way.
-The site itself requires 1.5–2 hours to see properly with a guide, or 2.5–3 hours self-guided.
+The site itself requires 1.5 to 2 hours with a guide, or 2.5 to 3 hours self-guided.
 Morning visits are recommended before coach groups arrive after 11am and before the heat peaks in summer.

 Are cooking classes available in Córdoba and what do they include?